 A closer look at Britons who have driven for Ferrari in Formula One

-Lewis Hamilton looks set to make a shock move to Ferrari from the 2025 season onwards.
+Lewis Hamilton will make a shock move to Ferrari from the 2025 season onwards.

-The seven-time Formula One world champion has enjoyed unrivalled success at Mercedes but is now on course to become the 12th British racer to don the famous red overalls of Ferrari.
+The seven-time Formula One world champion has enjoyed unrivalled success at Mercedes but is now set to become the 12th British racer to don the famous red overalls of Ferrari.

 Here, the PA news agency takes a look at five of the most notable former Britons to race for the Maranello marque.